Department of Astronomy

 For more information, please see our "Why Study Astronomy?" page.

 The University has the largest astronomy department in the Southeastern United States.
-The department‘s seventeen professors are committed to strong undergraduate teaching as well as to conducting astronomical research.
+The department‘s eighteen professors are committed to strong undergraduate teaching as well as to conducting astronomical research.
 As one of the top fifteen research departments in the country, faculty expertise spans a wide range of subjects from star clusters, to the evolution of our Galaxy, to black holes, to distant galaxies.
 Active faculty research programs keep classroom teaching up-to-date and are an integral part of tutorial and senior thesis projects.
 Faculty research is well supported by the National Science Foundation, the National Aeronautics and Space Administration, and other agencies.

 There are typically 15-25 declared majors at any given time.
 Students get to know each other well and often work together.
 Close contact with the faculty is part of the learning environment.
 Many students work one-on-one with faculty in tutorials or senior theses, and this work can be published in major research journals and presented at national meetings.
 Students can also work at the Department’s observatories or on summer research projects supported by grants.
 Advanced students can enroll in graduate courses.

 Most students who complete our Astronomy-Physics degree go on to graduate programs in astronomy or physics, frequently at the best schools in the country.
 Students who complete the Astronomy degree are well prepared for a wide range of careers.
 Our graduates are employed by universities, NASA, federal observatories and laboratories, planetariums, and aerospace and computer corporations, or have gone into professions such as medicine, law, the military, business, science writing, and science education.